-I suggest shredding it (with a stand mixes or food processor) and then drain all liquid from the shredded zucchini.
-Use paper towels to then pat the shredded zucchini until there is no water coming out.
+I suggest shredding it (with a stand mixer or food processor for ease) and then drain all liquid from the shredded zucchini in a colander.
+Next use paper towels to pat the shredded zucchini until there is no water coming out.
 I like to lay paper towels on the counter and spread my shredded zucchini out on top using paper towels to press and press until it is dry (or as dry as it will get).
 Then I personally like to measure mine in 1 cup amounts and freeze.
-After it is “dry” then I place it into freezer safe containers.
+After it is “dry” I place it into freezer safe containers and label and place into the freezer.

 How to make homemade marinara – secret ingredient zucchini